Romania: Members of USR party submit notice of unconstitutionality, delaying promulgation of draft whistleblowing law

 Constitutional Court rejects notice of unconstitutionality

 The Constitutional Court published, on 13 July 2022, a statement regarding the notice of unconstitutionality submitted by the USR.
-In particular, the Court rejected the notice and found the provisions of the adopted law to be constitutional.
-For example, the Court concluded that although the adopted law establishes the right of the whistleblower to report internally and externally in a successive manner rather than simultaneously, such provisions also aim to protect both the object of the law and the state of legality, while also strengthening the role of the whistleblower in society and in the workplace.
+In particular, the Court rejected the notice and found the provisions of the draft law to be constitutional.
+For example, the Court concluded that although the draft law establishes the right of the whistleblower to report internally and externally in a successive manner rather than simultaneously, such provisions also aim to protect both the object of the draft law and the state of legality, while also strengthening the role of the whistleblower in society and in the workplace.

 You can read the press release, only available in Romanian, here.

 The President of Romania requested, on 29 July 2022, a re-examination of the draft law.
 According to the legislative page, the request was submitted to the Senate.

 You can read the request, only available in Romanian, here.